publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVII/ptC/spt3/m__us_usc_t21_s379j.md

             (D) __Request for reduction__

-                An applicant seeking a fee reduction under this subsection shall submit supporting information to the Secretary at least 60 days before the fee is required pursuant to subsection (a) of this section.
+                An applicant seeking a fee reduction under this subsection shall submit supporting information to the Secretary at least 60 days before the fee is required pursuant to subsection (a).
 The decision of the Secretary regarding whether an entity qualifies for such a reduction is not reviewable.

     (f) __Fee waiver or reduction__